Ethiopian Jewish cuisine: Sigd

 Ethiopian Jews fast for the holiday of Sigd.
 To break the fast, it is traditional to eat a lamb or chicken stew served with eggs and potatoes.

 Since meat can be scarce in Ethiopia, Ethiopian Jews usually only eat meat-based stews once a week for Shabbat, and for holidays.

 Ethiopian-Jewish restaurants

 There are few kosher Ethiopian-Jewish restaurants worldwide, even in Israel.
 However, more kosher Ethiopian restaurants have opened in Israel over time.
 Several kosher Ethiopian restaurants have opened in Jerusalem and Tel Aviv.
 A kosher vegan Ethiopian restaurant exists in Tel Aviv.

-In Harlem, the Tsion Cafe serves non-kosher Ethiopian-Jewish/Ethiopian-Israeli inspired cuisine.
+In Harlem, the Tsion Cafe, formerly non-kosher, serves kosher Ethiopian-Jewish/Ethiopian-Israeli inspired cuisine.
 A kosher vegan Ethiopian restaurant was opened in Brooklyn in March 2020, certified with the "Mason Jar K" hechsher under the superversion of Rabbi Sam Reinstein of Congregation Kol Israel.

 As of 2019, there are no kosher restaurants in Addis Ababa.
 However, the Chabad house in Addis Ababa offers kosher food.